In this tutorial, I’ll show you exactly how to create Pinterest pins using Canva, my design platform of choice for making social media templates.

-The attractiveness of your pins is super important to generating clicks bath to your website.
-Pinterest users want to be swept off their feet by your gorgeous pin before they make the decision to buy what you’re selling or read your blog post.
+The attractiveness of your pins is crucial to generating clicks to your website.
+Your gorgeous pin should captivate Pinterest users before they decide to buy or read what you have to offer.

-With Pinterest’s emphasis on creating visually compelling Pinterest pins, you may find yourself wondering where you’ll find the time (and energy!) to craft images that drive your target audience to your website.
+When it comes to creating visually compelling Pinterest pins, you may wonder where you’ll find the time (and energy!) to create images that drive traffic to your website.

 What makes a good pin on Pinterest?

 Eye-catching Pinterest pins (not to mention, board covers) that stop the scroll all have one significant trait in common — they inspire users with their original ideas and aesthetically pleasing design.
 Here are the creative best practices I follow when making pins:

 - Create high-quality, vertical images with an aspect ratio of 2:3 (Pinterest recommends 1000 x 1500 px) to attract attention in the Pinterest feed.

 - Add text overlays using easy-to-read fonts and colors.
 I like using Canva’s color palette generator to find colors that complement or contrast with each other perfectly.

 - Avoid using images that don’t reflect your brand or the product you’re selling.
 For example, if you sell clothes, don’t make pins with a close-up of a model’s face.
 Instead, make the piece of clothing your selling the focal point of the image.